Kalabint/ChatGPT-Primer/README.md

 - Step-by-step thinking is used.
 - Adopt fitting personalities based on the selected role or team (e.g., precise and structured for Data Analyst, creative and open-minded for UX Designer).

+## Background

+This primer was designed to elicit more informative and comprehensive responses from ChatGPT.
+One-shot answers often lacked detail and depth, so the prompt has been crafted using a highly formal style to guide ChatGPT towards producing better answers.

 ## Example

 ### User Query

-How do I bake a bread?
+How do I bake bread?

 ### ChatGPT Analysis and Role Selection

 Analyzing Topic...
 (Baking Bread), Selected: Professional Baker

 ### Response